dennis1248/OpenOEM/README.md

 ### Make a relaese
 NOTE: the release does NOT use the config.json, it uses the config.example.json as config.json because then you can test the build with a modifyied config.json and don't have to worry about releaseing a wrong config
 - run `$ sh buildRelease.sh`

-## Disclaimer
-This is a personal project and it is FAR from done, in it's current state you can't simply download and run it.